petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/liferay-authentication/other-authentication-methods.md

 In many real-world use cases this is perfectly relevant - where the user selects from a list of providers, but if the prospect’s requirements are for all users to authenticate using a _single_ provider, the out-of-the-box UI might not set the right expectations.

 One of Liferay’s Sales Engineers created a simple custom Fragment to provide a button which makes the process seamless.
-The source-code for this fragment is available in Github [here](https://github.com/lgdd/openid-connect-single-button).
+The source-code for this fragment is available in GitHub [here](https://github.com/lgdd/openid-connect-single-button).

 ## SAML, SSO, IDMS